Immunology 101 Series: The Process of Making Safe and Effective Vaccines

 * The induction of an immune response, or activation of the cells of the immune system, is absolutely essential.
 It is important to understand that not every person responds the same way to each pathogen.
 Vaccine biologists, the scientists that create vaccines, need to determine which formulation of each pathogen induces an immune response in the most people.

-Phase II • The Phase II studies only occur if the vaccine has passed Phase I. The questions asked within this second phase are similar (is the vaccine safe and effective?) but are tested in a much larger group of study participants (several hundred) that more closely represent the people that would use the vaccine if and when it becomes available.
+Phase II • The Phase II studies only occur if the vaccine has passed Phase I. The questions asked within this second phase are similar (such as, is the vaccine safe and effective?) but are tested in a much larger group of study participants (i.e. several hundred) that more closely represent the people that would use the vaccine if and when it becomes available.

 Review of Phases I, II and III by several official agencies

 After the first three phases are complete, the results will be reviewed by the United States Food and Drug Administration (FDA).
 The FDA will extensively review the data and results from Phase I, II, and III to ensure that the vaccine has demonstrated that it is both safe and effective.
 At this point many other scientific and medical experts are needed to confirm the findings and make recommendations on the use of the vaccine.
-The first of these additional experts are from the Advisory Committee on Immunization (ACIP), which are a specialized division of the Centers for Disease Control and Prevention (CDC).
-Medical doctors from the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) are also involved and, together with the ACIP, make final decisions for the use of the vaccine.
+The first of these additional experts are from the Advisory Committee on Immunization Practices (ACIP), which is a specialized division of the Centers for Disease Control and Prevention (CDC) that develops recommendations for the use of vaccines to control diseases in the U.S. Medical doctors from the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP) are also involved and, together with the ACIP, make final decisions for the use of the vaccine.
+It’s important to understand that the science is collaborative and relies on the combination of many experts to ensure the data is accurate and the science is reliable.

-Post-Licensing • The safety and efficacy of each and every vaccine is so important that vaccines are continually monitored after licensure and distribution to the general population to ensure that any additional rare side effects occur, as well as long-term efficacy, are recorded.
+Post-Licensing • The safety and efficacy of each and every vaccine is so important that vaccines are continually monitored after licensure and distribution to the general population to ensure that long-term efficacy, as well as any additional rare side effects occur, are recorded.

 Monitoring within this post-licensing phase includes oversight by the CDC of every health department in the country to track disease occurrence, along with the Vaccine Safety Datalink (VSD) and the Vaccine Adverse Events Reporting System (VAERS).
-The Vaccine Safety Datalink or VSD, is a collaborative effort between the CDC’s Immunization Safety Office and several managed care organizations (MCOs) across the country and was established to monitor immunization safety and further record any rare and/or serious events following immunization.
-The Vaccine Adverse Events Reporting System or VAERS is a national reporting system created by the FDA and CDC to accept reports from the public on any health effects that occur after vaccination.
-As such, it is important to note that VAERS collects data on any adverse event which may or may not be related to the vaccine following vaccination and that the report itself does not link the event to the vaccine.
+The Vaccine Safety Datalink, or VSD, is a collaborative effort between the CDC’s Immunization Safety Office and several managed care organizations (MCOs) across the country and was established to monitor immunization safety and further record any rare and/or serious events following immunization.
+The Vaccine Adverse Events Reporting System, or VAERS, is a national reporting system created by the FDA and CDC to accept reports from the public on any health effects that occur after vaccination.
+It is important to note that VAERS collects data on any adverse event following vaccination.
+This means that the reported event may or may not be related to the vaccine following vaccination and that the report itself does not link the event to the vaccine.
 VAERS data are monitored continually to track all data associated with vaccines licensed in the United States.

 Varricchio F, Iskander J, Destefano F, Ball R, Pless R, Braun MM, Chen RT.
 Understanding vaccine safety information from the Vaccine Adverse Event Reporting System.
 Pediatric Infectious Disease Journal 2004;23(4):287–294.